 By far our favorite thing to eat at Pasquale Jones.
 If you aren’t already fond of clam pizza, this would be the time to try it.
 Squeeze the lemon, grab a slice, and eat it with one of the fermented peppers that will be delivered to your table.
 Revel in the fact that you are, in this moment, more successful than 98% of people in the world not eating a clam pizza.

 Simple and excellent.
 Put this on your table, too.

 This pie comes with a thin layer of cured meat and kale, because we all need balance in our lives.
 Order it with confidence.

 For the vegetarians out there, and definitely not for people who don’t like mushrooms.
 Who are you people, anyway?
 This pie is delicious.

 An incredibly interesting and incredibly tasty tortellini with some brussels sprouts on the plate because why not?
 If it’s on the menu, you want it.

 Good, if not incredibly unique or special.
 Maybe that’s the point.

 Pasquale Jones does only one dessert every night, typically some kind of fruit cooked in the wood burning oven and served with ice cream.
-That's why I'd like to take this opportunity to say that all I ever want to eat is hot pineapple.
+That’s why we’d like to take this opportunity to say that all we ever want to eat is hot pineapple.
 Forever.